What is "Flannel" - Definition & Explanation

 A medium-weight, plain or twill weave fabric that is typically made from cotton, a cotton blend, or wool.
 The fabric has a very soft hand, brushed on both sides to lift the fiber ends out of the base fabric and create a soft, fuzzy surface.
 End-uses incl

-Some more terms: HR
+Some more terms: Cove

 Companies for Flannel: